ansible-community/community-website/posts/archive/continuous-detection-and-mitigation-cdm.md

 professionals to understand what is on the network, who is on the network, and what's happening on the network.
 CISA's CDM is leading that effort to reduce cyber risk by delivering tools to federal/state agencies to strengthen their ability to monitor and manage the threat of cyber vulnerabilities.

-[]{#CDMmodel hs-anchor="true"}

 # The CDM model